Make a transformative difference for today’s students and the School

 - Edwin O. Stene Distinguished Professorship in Public Administration: This fund supports the Edwin O. Stene Distinguished Professor, Rosemary O'Leary.

 - Thomas and Barbara Kester Page Fund for Scholarly Activities: This fund is used to support scholarships and fellowships for Master’s and Doctoral students in public administration; the teaching and scholarly work of the Edwin O. Stene Distinguished Professor of Public Administration; and the teaching, research, and scholarly activity of the public administration faculty and graduate students.

-- KUCIMAT MPA Support Fund: This fund is used to support intern-option MPA students in the School.
+- KUCIMAT MPA Support Fund: This fund is used to support City Management Fellows in the MPA Program.
 Uses include but are not restricted to: attending professional conferences, participating in part-time internships, and conducting research with local governments.
 Priority is given to activities that allow the student to engage with professionals at practice so that they can apply classroom knowledge in the real world.

 Over the years, our degree programs have been fortunate to receive the following scholarships for the benefit and ongoing education of students in the School.
 Donors include alumni and those associated with the development of our School.
 These scholarships provide the basis to attract some of the brightest and best students from around the nation.
 Contributions can be made to any of these to help grow the level of support they provide.

 |Public Affairs and Administration Scholarship||Available for general scholarships to students.|

 |Ethan Allen||Available to City Management Fellows in the MPA Program.